MadExploits/GECKO-FILE-MANAGER/README.md

 <samp>

-I'm not responsible for what you guys do using my tools!, Segala macam backdoor yang membawa gecko dll, gecko asli hanya di github MadExploits
+I'm not responsible for what you guys do using my tools!
 Upload this `fm_gecko.php` To Your Website!